WinterAxis/ESV-MD-Bible/The_Bible_esv/1_Genesis/Gen_24.md

 And the servant told Isaac all the things that he had done.

 ###### 67
 Then Isaac brought her into the tent of Sarah his mother and took Rebekah, and she became his wife, and he loved her.
-So Isaac was comforted after his mother's death. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+So Isaac was comforted after his mother's death.

 ***